L A S I E R R A

 M A R I A L A B A J A

 The road not only took me to the Arhuacos, Koguis, Wiwas, and Kankuamos, but also to the Afro communities.
-I met the women who represent in Maria la Baja, Bolivar, the Bullerengue - a music and dance of Colombia's Caribbean coast, performed by the descendants of the slaves who inhabited that region.
+I met the women who represent the Bullerengue - a music and dance of Colombia's Caribbean coast, in Maria la Baja, Bolivar.
+This art form is performed by the descendants of the slaves who inhabited that region.

-Listening to their stories and portraying their faces reminded me of the importance of the struggle of those who continue to protect their lands, their homes and their communities.
+Listening to their stories and portraying their faces reminded me of the importance of the struggle of those who continue to protect their lands, homes, and communities.
 In the face of the armed conflict in Colombia, it is important to remember the value of this complex and diverse territory.

 • • •